 Accounts receivable are unsecured and derived from revenues earned from clients located around the globe.
 FactSet does not require collateral from its clients but performs credit evaluations on an ongoing basis.
-The Company maintains reserves for potential write-offs and these losses have historically been within expectations.
+The Company maintains reserves for potential write-offs and evaluates the adequacy of the reserves periodically.
+These losses have historically been within expectations.
 No single client represented 10% or more of FactSet's total revenues in any period presented.
-At November 30, 2015, the Company's largest individual client accounted for 2% of total annual subscriptions and subscriptions from the ten largest clients did not surpass 15% of total annual subscriptions, consistent with August 31, 2015.
-As of November 30, 2015 and August 31, 2015, the receivable reserve was \$1.5 million and \$1.6 million, respectively.
+At February 29, 2016, the Company's largest individual client accounted for 2% of total annual subscriptions and subscriptions from the ten largest clients did not surpass 15% of total annual subscriptions, consistent with August 31, 2015.
+As of February 29, 2016 and August 31, 2015, the receivable reserve was \$1.5 million and \$1.6 million, respectively.